Panasonic G100 vs GX80

 It is notable that the G100 has a microphone port, which is missing on the GX80.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the G100 and the GX80 are recent models that are part of the current product line-up.
 The GX80 replaced the earlier Panasonic GX7, while the G100 followed on from the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G100 and GX80 can be found, respectively, in the Panasonic G100 Manual (free pdf) or the online Panasonic GX80 Manual.

 So what is the bottom line?
 Is the Panasonic G100 better than the Panasonic GX80 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.